botlabs-gg/carlbot-docs/docs/tagstriggers.md

 #### Command Blocks

 Command blocks execute a Carl-bot command.
 The formatting and syntax do not change compared to how Carl-bot commands are normally used, except you do not include a prefix.
 Command blocks cannot use reaction role commands, nor can they call other tags or use tag commands.
-If the tag's user does not have the permissions required to use the command, Carl-bot will not use it and will output an error message as if they had tried to use the command.
+There are two types of command blocks: `{command}` and `{cmdAdmin}`.
+The former checks the user's permissions before executing the command, while the latter executes the command at Carl-bot's permission level.
+If the permissions required to use the command are not met, Carl-bot will not use it and will output an error message as if they had tried to use the command.

-**Command blocks can only be used in Tags.**
+!> Command blocks can only be used in Tags.

+##### Command (User Permission Level)

 **Aliases**

 - `{command:pick Pizza,Burgers,Takeout}`
 - `{cmd:echo {args}}`
 - `{c:role add {user(id)} Verified}`<br>

+##### Command (Bot Permission Level)

+- `{cmdAdmin:role {user(id)} Verified}`<br>

 Executes the Carl-bot command in the payload.
 Block names are synonymous.

 ?> Tags are limited to using **one** command block per tag unless the server is marked as [Premium](https://carl.gg/get-premium).<br>
 Tags in Carl-bot premium servers can use **three** command blocks per tag.